cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### Relevance machine

 You can cyberlink any pieces of information to each other.
 You can search on cyber or add content yourself.
-To start cyberlinking you need Amperes and Volts, which you can get by [investminting H](https://cyb.ai/mint) in [HFR](https://cyb.ai/search/hfr), or you can buy H{>>ты везде V и A поменял на полное наименование, нужно ли заменить по такому же принципу H? - Да, нужно<<} in [Teleport](https://cyb.ai/teleport).
+To start cyberlinking you need Amperes and Volts, which you can get by [investminting H](https://cyb.ai/mint) in [HFR](https://cyb.ai/search/hfr), or you can buy Hydrogen in [Teleport](https://cyb.ai/teleport).

 - [cyberlink](https://cyb.ai/search/cyberlink) >>|